By: Daniel Garf On: March 09, 2026 In: Uncategorized Comments: 0

 What to Look for in a Trade Show Performer

 Experience with corporate crowds.
 Trade show audiences are different from cocktail party guests or seated show audiences.
 They’re moving.
 They’re distracted.
-A trade show performer needs to stop people cold and hold them — that takes specific experience.
+A trade show performer needs to stop people cold and hold them.
+That takes specific experience, not just general stage time.

 References from exhibitors, not just entertainment clients.
 A performer who’s done 50 weddings may not understand exhibitor ROI.
-Ask specifically for references from companies they’ve worked for on trade show floors.
+Ask specifically for references from companies they’ve worked with on trade show floors.
+Results-focused references, not just “they were great.”

 Most trade show performers charge by the day or by the hour, with half-day and full-day rates.
-For a performer at Daniel’s level, expect to invest $3,000-$5,000 for a full trade show day.
-That sounds like a lot until you compare it to the cost of your floor space, which is likely 10-20x that amount.
+For a performer at my level, expect to invest $3,000 to $5,000 for a full trade show day, and up to $12,000 for larger or more customized engagements.
+That sounds significant until you compare it to the cost of your floor space, which is likely 10 to 20 times that amount.

 Frequently Asked Questions

 Do I need a special booth setup?
 No. Close-up mentalism works in any booth configuration.
 No stage, no special lighting, no PA system required.
-Daniel works with what you have.
+I work with what you have.

-What if the show has loud ambient noise?
-This is common on trade show floors.
+What if the show floor has loud ambient noise?
+This is common.
 Close-up work and mentalism routines can be adapted for noise.
-Some of the most powerful effects are completely visual — no words needed.
+Some of the most powerful effects are completely visual, no words needed.

 Can the performer also help qualify leads?
 Yes.
-After each performance cycle, Daniel can help introduce prospects to your sales team and provide a natural transition into the sales conversation.
+After each performance cycle, I can help introduce prospects to your sales team and provide a natural transition into the sales conversation.
+That warm handoff is part of the service.

 Ready to Stand Out?

-Daniel’s trade show schedule fills up well in advance of major shows.
+My trade show schedule fills up well in advance of major shows.
 The earlier you reach out, the better your chances of locking in the right date.
+You can also see more of my corporate work at danielnicholasmagic.com/corporate-magician-nyc.

 Ready to book?